-- (c) The extent to which the valuation methodology is supported by law or regulation, other precedent or established practice; (d) The extent of the client's involvement in determining and approving the valuation methodology and other significant matters of judgment; (e) The degree of subjectivity inherent in the item for valuations involving standard or established methodologies; - (f) Whether the valuation will have a material effect on the financial statements; - (g) The extent of the disclosures related to the valuation in the financial statements; and - (h) The volatility of the amounts involved as a result of dependence on future events.

-When a self-review threat for an audit client that is a public interest entity has been identified, paragraph R603.5 applies.

-Audit Clients that are Not Public Interest Entities

-603.A3

-Examples of actions that might be safeguards to address self-review or advocacy threats created by providing a valuation service to an audit client that is not a public interest entity include -

-- (a) Using professionals who are not audit team members to perform the service might address self-review or advocacy threats; and - (b) Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a self-review threat.

-A firm or a network firm shall not provide a valuation service to an audit client that is not a public interest entity if -

-- (a) The valuation involves a significant degree of subjectivity; and - (b) The valuation will have a material effect on the financial statements on which the firm will express an opinion.

-FOURTH SCHEDULE - - continued -------- ------------ -------------
+- (e) The degree of subjectivity inherent in the item for valuations involving standard or established methodologies; (f) Whether the valuation will have a material effect on the financial statements; (g) The extent of the disclosures related to the valuation in the financial statements; and (h) The volatility of the amounts involved as a result of dependence on future events. elf-review threat for an audit client that is a public interest entity has ified, paragraph R603.5 applies.
+Audit Clients that are e Not Public e Interest Entities 603.A3 threats cre of actions that might be safeguards to address self-review or advocacy ated by providing a valuation service to an audit client that is not a crest entity include - (a) Using professionals who are not audit team members to perform the service might address self-review or advocacy threats; and (b) Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a self-review threat.
+R603.4 a network firm shall not provide a valuation service to an audit client a public interest entity if - (a) The valuation involves a significant degree of subjectivity; and (b) The valuation will have a material effect on the financial statements on which the firm will express an opinion.
+603.4 A1 likely to b regulation generally circumstar duations do not involve a significant degree of subjectivity.
+This is e the case when the underlying assumptions are established by law or or when the techniques and methodologies to be used are based on accepted standards or prescribed by law or regulation.
+In such aces, the results of a valuation performed by two or more parties are not a materially different.
+Audit Clients that are Public Inte erest Entities Self-review Threats R603.5 that is a p a network firm shall not provide a valuation service to an audit client public interest entity if the provision of such valuation service might lf-review threat.
+(Ref: Paras.
+R600.14 and R600.16).
+Advocacy Threats